PBCTF2023 git-ls-api

 end

-, we can invoke any function on any class.
+By setting @method and @instance, we can invoke any function on any class.
 We instantiate the deprecator as follows:

 depr = ActiveSupport::Deprecation::DeprecatedInstanceVariableProxy.allocate